Linus404/TwiTok/README.md

 ```

 This will host the telegram bot until the script is terminated.
-The bot will send multiple questions which are answered with buttons.
+Send "/send" via Telegram.
+The command gets handled in main.py and doesn't need to be registered at Telegram.
+Then choose your settings by clicking the buttons.
-After the last answer the bot downloads and edits the videos.
+After choosing the subtitles, the bot will take a while to download the videos and add subtitles if selected.
-When it's done it will send all videos.
+When it's done, it wil send them via Telegram.
+After all videos were send you can start over again or close the terminal to end the hosting.

 https://github.com/Linus404/TwiTok/assets/138003283/d46d8415-0af1-4740-b107-bdb1bc2367ab

 ## Output

-The log willbe displayed in the terminal.
+The log will be displayed in the terminal.
+The videos and settings are send via Telegram.

 ## Disclaimer